wol-e/midi/README.md

-# bash
+# midi
-Collection of personal bash scripts
+Collection of personal code to work with MIDI on ubuntu